veckia9x/twitchviewer/README.md

  - [Nodejs](https://nodejs.org/en/download/) and [NPM](https://www.npmjs.com/get-npm)

 ## Installation
+Althought the tutorial steps are almost the same, there are differences.
 🎥 [Tutorial video by Ziyad](https://youtu.be/bwzv7wT44Ds) 🎥
 ### Windows
 1. Login to your twitch account